-Case law created by the immigration courts has further addressed the circumstances under which an alien may be granted a waiver of inadmissibility.
+Case law created by U.S. immigration courts has further addressed the circumstances under which a non-citizen may be granted a waiver of inadmissibility.
 Each case is considered based on its specific circumstances and some individuals will be allowed an opportunity to reenter the United States after removal while others may not.

 Form I-212 is called an "Application for Permission to Reapply for Admission into the United States after Deportation or Removal."
 You will need to support your application by showing numerous factors in your favor, such as:

-If you are separately inadmissible to the U.S. (on top of the time bar based on your prior removal), you may also need to submit USCIS Form I-601 along with your application for reentry.
+If you are separately inadmissible to the U.S. (on top of facing a time bar based on your prior removal), you might also need to submit USCIS Form I-601 along with your application for reentry.
 The name of this form is the "Application for Waiver of Grounds of Inadmissibility."

 Some people have a better chance than others of receiving waivers to reenter the United States.
 Getting a waiver following an aggravated felony is extremely difficult.
 Similarly, aliens accused of terrorist activity are not likely to receive a waiver of inadmissibility.

-The law accompanying § 1325 is 8 U.S.C. § 1326, which makes the offense of reentering, or attempting to reenter the United States after being removed or deported, a felony offense.
+The law accompanying § 1325 is 8 U.S.C. § 1326, which makes the offense of reentering or attempting to reenter the United States after being removed or deported a felony offense in many instances.
 You will likely be permanently barred from the United States if you illegally reenter after a prior removal.

 An experienced immigration attorney can evaluate the strength of your case and help prepare the necessary forms and documents to ensure the process goes as smoothly as possible.
 An attorney can also help you understand the restrictions previously imposed by USCIS and save the frustration of filing an application to reenter before you are eligible.